 You are free to write the paper how you want, but here is a recommended format: First, state the topic question, and why it is an important question.
-Second, state what you think is a typical uninformed answer to the question, such as what many or most people think, or what you thought before you started working on the paper.
-Third (and this will be longer and more detailed than the earlier sections), describe several lines of research evidence suggesting good ways to answer the question - with ample reference to articles you read.
+Second, state what you think is a typical uninformed answer to the question (for example: what many or most people think, or what you thought before you started working on the paper, or what a google search would superficially indicate).
+Third (this will be longer and more detailed than the earlier sections), describe several lines of research evidence suggesting good ways to answer the question - with ample reference to articles you read.
 Fourth, discuss any important limitations you see in research evidence you just discussed.
-Fifth, discuss how these lines of evidence relate to each (e.g., do they agree, do they contradict each other, can they be synthesized and if so how, are they just differing point of view).
-Sixth, state the position you arrived at based on what's come here, and why you came to hold that position (about how best to answer the question).
+Fifth, discuss how these lines of evidence relate to each (e.g., do they agree, do they contradict each other, can they be synthesized and if so how, are they just differing points of view).
+Sixth, state the position you arrived at based, why you came to hold that position (about how best to answer the question), and how that differs from the uninformed answer you identified in the 'second' part above.
 And seventh, summarize the main points of the paper in a paragraph.

-For the one-page outline or abstract (due February 18) you need not worry about the format just mentioned.
+For the one-page outline or abstract (due May 12) you need not worry about the format just mentioned.
 It is enough to identify your topic, its importance, common uninformed answers, what your reading so far suggests may be at least one good way to answer the topic question, and sketch out whatever else you foresee for the paper.
 You can present your initial ideas regarding the paper in outline form, with bullet points, or in standard prose like an abstract, or whatever gets the message across.